Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing

 Ori: toggles the orientation

-Alternatively, when you hover over an entity and press:
+Alternatively, when you hover over an entity, you can press:

 v to toggle the visibility